sniklaus/teaching-minichess/README.md

 git clone https://github.com/CodeRect/teaching-minichess
 ```

-after downloading and choosing a client, please change the name of your implementation in the main file of the client. note that there are certain restrictions for a valid name. it must not contain non printable characters and must not exceed the length limitation of fifteen characters.
+after downloading and choosing a client, please change the name of your implementation in the main file. note that there are certain restrictions for a valid name. it must not contain non printable characters and must not exceed the length limitation of fifteen characters.

 ```javascript
 Name = "YOUR NAME"; // CHANGE THIS - REQUIRED